Student-conducted Columbia estuary research

 Background

 The Columbia River Estuary supports diverse wildlife, including marine mammals and endangered salmon.
 Upstream watershed processes and land practices impact the health of this unique ecosystem, and these connections need to be better understood.
-Engaging local high school students in scientific research on this system teaches them about the research process and ecology, which in turn may shape their understanding of the connections between the health of the estuary and the human activities within its watershed.
+Engaging local high school students in scientific research on this system taught them about the research process and ecology, which in turn may have shaped their understanding of the connections between the health of the estuary and the human activities within its watershed.

 Results